Navid200/xDrip/docs/Nightscout/FD_Domains.md

 At the top of the page, you can see the 7 previously mentioned domains.
 ![](./images/FD_DomainList1.png)
-You can see the number of users under each listing.  mooo.com has more than half a million uers.
+You can see the number of users under each listing.  mooo.com has more than half a million users.
 It is not surprising that some routers may block it.

 Go to [https://urlfiltering.paloaltonetworks.com/query/](https://urlfiltering.paloaltonetworks.com/query/).
 Enter mooo.com and click on search.
 You will see that it is categorized as high risk.